deusExMac/WebScraper/README.md

    * ``dpcPageElement``: css selector.
 On which html element on the downloaded page to perform operation specified in ``dpcType``.
    * ``dpcScrolldown``: integer > 0.
 How many times to scroll an html element (specified by ``dpcPageElement``) or the entire page (scrollpage).
 Scrolling using this option does not check if elements appear on page: it just scrolls element or entire page without any test or control.
 If integer is <= 0, scrolling is disabled.
 Default value 0.
+   * ``dpcScrollTargetElementCount``: json object literal.
+Specifies scrolling until a specific count/number of css elements will appear.
+Json object literal has the following fields: ``dpcType``.
+     * ``scrollTargetSelector`` css selector defining the elements to count
+     * ``scrollTargetCount`` number of html elements defined by ``scrollTargetSelector`` that must appear before stopping (exact value cannot always be guaranteed as scrolling may load many such elements).
+If ``scrollTargetCount`` is negative, this means infinite scrolling i.e. scrolling until no new elements appear.
+This is the only way infinite scrolling is supported.
+If boh ``dpcScrolldown`` and ``dpcScrollTargetElementCount`` is specified, ``dpcScrollTargetElementCount`` takes precedence.
+Defaults to an empty json object meaning no scrolling target count.